PavanKumarPatruni/React-Memo/README.md

 ## React Hooks

+1. Memo means memorising.
+This is performance optimisation feature for function component.
-What Pure components does for class components  The same react memo will do for functional components.
-It restricts the component to re-render unnecessarily
+2. What Pure components does for class components, The same react memo will do for functional components.
+3. It restricts the component to re-render unnecessarily
+4. React.memo is higher order component.

 ### How to use